rrudolph/chis-tools/README.md

 ## APRX Data Lister

-Purpose: walk all maps in an ArcGIS Pro .aprx file and print the layer names, layer data sources, projection, and other useful info about all layers in all maps.
+Purpose: walk all maps in an ArcGIS Pro .aprx file and export to csv the layer names, layer data sources, projection, and other useful info about all layers in all maps.
+Useful for inspecting an aprx file with tons of data with a wide range of data sources.

 (comming soon)